D. H. Lawrence: Later life and career

-While in the US, Lawrence rewrote and published Studies in Classic American Literature, a set of critical essays begun in 1917 and described by Edmund Wilson as "one of the few first-rate books that have ever been written on the subject".
+While in the US, Lawrence rewrote and, in 1923, published Studies in Classic American Literature, which Edmund Wilson described as "one of the few first-rate books that have ever been written on the subject".
 These interpretations, with their insights into symbolism, New England Transcendentalism and the Puritan sensibility, were a significant factor in the revival of the reputation of Herman Melville during the early 1920s.
 In addition, Lawrence completed new fictional works, including The Boy in the Bush, The Plumed Serpent, St Mawr, The Woman who Rode Away, The Princess and other short stories.
 He also produced the collection of linked travel essays that became Mornings in Mexico.

 A brief voyage to England at the end of 1923 was a failure and Lawrence soon returned to Taos, convinced his life as an author now lay in the United States.
 However, in March 1925 he suffered a near fatal attack of malaria and tuberculosis while on a third visit to Mexico.
 Although he eventually recovered, the diagnosis of his condition obliged him to return once again to Europe.
 He was dangerously ill and poor health limited his ability to travel for the remainder of his life.
 The Lawrences made their home in a villa in Northern Italy near Florence, where he wrote The Virgin and the Gipsy and the various versions of Lady Chatterley's Lover (1928).
 The latter book, his last major novel, was initially published in private editions in Florence and Paris and reinforced his notoriety.
 A story set once more in Nottinghamshire about a cross-class relationship between a Lady and her gamekeeper, it broke new ground in describing their sexual relationship in explicit yet literary language.
 Lawrence hoped to challenge the British taboos around sex: to enable men and women "to think sex, fully, completely, honestly, and cleanly."
-Lawrence responded robustly to those who took offence, even publishing satirical poems (Pansies and Nettles) as well as a tract on Pornography and Obscenity.
+Lawrence responded robustly to those who took offence, even publishing books of poems (Pansies and Nettles) as well as a tract on Pornography and Obscenity.

 The return to Italy allowed him to renew old friendships; during these years he was particularly close to Aldous Huxley, who was to edit the first collection of Lawrence's letters after his death, along with a memoir.
 After Lawrence visited local archaeological sites (particularly old tombs) with artist Earl Brewster in April 1927, his collected essays inspired by the excursions were published as Sketches of Etruscan Places, a book that contrasts the lively past with Benito Mussolini's fascism.

 Lawrence continued to produce short stories and other works of fiction such as The Escaped Cock (also published as The Man Who Died), an unorthodox reworking of the story of Jesus Christ's Resurrection.